pokergeist/Arduino-libs/Plot_pg/README.md

 The class will append subsequently added value strings with a comma, and terminate the string with "\n" when print(Serial) is called.

-The directory and .h files have been renamed with the _u1 suffix to hopefully avoid a name collision in the future. u1 indiates a simple 1st level utility.
+The directory and .h files have been renamed with the _pg suffix to hopefully avoid a name collision in the future. pg is just shorthand for my GitHub moniker.

 Usage:

-    #include <Plot_u1.h>
+    #include <Plot_pg.h>

     Plot plot; // instantiate